-Eleven years ago in the scorching hot summer of Oklahoma, I was told I wouldn't make it to Christmas.
-As the "health nut" of the family, my diagnosis of hepatitis C was unexpected.
+Eleven years ago in the scorching hot summer of Oklahoma.
+I was told I wouldn't make it to Christmas.
+As the "health nut" of the family. my diagnosis of hepatitis C was unexpected.
 From extreme bruising to extreme weight loss and from jaundice to hepatic encephalopathy, my liver was quickly deteriorating - even my hepatologist was wary of treating me.
-But, through the support of my friends and family and a rigorous 52-week treatment, I defeated hepatitis C in 2012.
+But, through the support of my friends and family and a rigorous 52week treatment, I defeated hepatitis C in 2012.
 Two years later, however, I was diagnosed with hepatocellular carcinoma, or liver cancer.
-While waiting for a transplant, I came close to giving up on my treatments, but after the doctors found additional tumors in my liver, my hunger to fight rose up in me.
-I received an alcohol ablation, which left me feeling like I was on the edge of death.
-Days after my final alcohol ablation treatment, a young man who suffered from a traumatic brain injury donated his liver to me and also saved five other lives.
-While the road to recovery was rough during the initial days after surgery, I was discharged from the hospital four days after my transplant, feeling like a teenager again.